Rebuttal to "The Amazing Story Behind the Global Warming Scam"

 Two problems here:

 2. There has been no dramatic turn toward colder climate.
-Natural variation and the solar cycle cause the strength of warming to lessen at times, especially during solar minimum, which we are now in (2009).
+Natural variation (ocean heat content overturn) and the solar cycle cause the strength of warming to lessen at times, such as during solar minimum.

 The last two bitter winters have led to a rise in public awareness that there is no runaway global warming.
 The public is now becoming skeptical of the claim that our carbon footprints from the use of fossil fuels is going to lead to climatic calamities.